 Out-of-class work or homework refers to learning tasks assigned to students to be completed outside of classroom or faculty instruction hours.
-An essential part of every program of study, out-of-class work enables students to master course objectives and leads toward the achievement of overall program objective.
-Students are expected to complete approximately two hours of out-of-class work for each classroom or faculty instruction hour per week.
+An essential part of every program of study, out-of-class work enables students to master course objectives and leads toward achieving the overall program objective.
+Students are expected to complete approximately two hours of out-of-class work per week for each classroom or faculty instruction hour.